-Wedding planning blues can get the best of us but if we are prepared we will be ready to face the tasks that lie ahead.
+Wedding planning blues can get the best of us, but if we are prepared, we will be ready to face the tasks.

-Every person who is planning a wedding will likely run into a speed bump or two.
+Every person planning a wedding will likely run into a speed bump or two.
 Or three.
 Or the whole process may seem overwhelming.
-Let me offer just a few unusual, out-of-the-box ideas that will help take your mind off the stressors or at least make them more manageable.
+Let me offer a few unusual, out-of-the-box ideas that will help take your mind off the stressors or make them more manageable.

 We love a good distraction, don’t we?
 Especially when we have the wedding planning blues.
-The tougher the process because of that difficult person or that detail that just won’t seem to work itself out, the more welcome the getaway.
+The tougher the process because of that difficult person or that detail that won’t work out, the more welcome the getaway.

-We just need a little inspiration from outside of our normal everyday routine.
+We need a little inspiration from outside of our normal routine.
 So here you go!

-Try something that you’ve never done before and share your experience with someone with who you enjoy spending time.
+Try something you’ve never done before and share your experience with someone you enjoy spending time with.
 There’s nothing quite like a new food, movie, vacation destination, book, or whatever it may be to give a new perspective.
-Sometimes when we are down it’s not just our stressful situation that has us down but also the same routine over and over.
+Sometimes when we are down, it’s not just our stressful situation that has us down but also the same routine over and over.

-For new experiences in my hometown or even when I’m traveling a combination of yelp.com, instagram.com, and if I am traveling, tripadvisor.com can be a powerful combination for just about any kind of experience.
+For new experiences in my hometown or even when I’m traveling, a combination of Yelp.com, instagram.com, and if I am traveling, Tripadvisor can be a powerful combination for just about any experience.
 If you are looking for the most thorough reviews, yelp will give you excellent insight, especially for restaurants and venues.
-If you really want to know what the customers think, Instagram is the best way to know exactly from the customer’s perspective what a venue or location really looks like.
-The same with TripAdvisor will give you the traveler’s view to your final destination.

 The great outdoors can be another great boost to our attitude.
-Every now and then we just need to see something that we don’t see every day and the more of this that is outside the better.
-Try a local park or amusement park, garden or art exhibit outdoors.
+Now and then, we need to see something we don’t see every day, and the more of this outside, the better.
+Try a local park, amusement park, garden, or art exhibit outdoors.
 Even a good farmers market that you have never been to can be quite the pick me up.

 Making something with our hands is an experience that is quite irreplaceable.
-But try something with your hands that is completely out of your comfort zone that you have never tried before.
-For example, if you are a foodie try a new handy project from Pinterest http://pinterest.com.
+But try something with your hands that is completely out of your comfort zone and that you have never tried before.
+For example, if you are a foodie, try a new handy project from Pinterest.
 If you are handy, try a cooking class.
-An art class or a new neighborhood sports league could be just what you need to take your mind off wedding planning.
+An art class or a new neighborhood sports league could be just what you need to take your mind off new wedding planning.

 Something a Little Crazy to Cure Wedding Planning Blues

-Finally, try something that is completely out of your ordinary schedule to help with your wedding planning blues.
+Finally, try something out of your schedule to help with your wedding planning blues.
 Something that you might be even a little embarrassed to try.
 This is the best time to do it!
-Try some stand-up comedy, make a song, karaoke, the options are unlimited.
+Try some stand-up comedy, make a song, or karaoke; the options are unlimited.
 Go live on your social media and share your most embarrassing moment.
 Just as long as it’s unusual even for you and within reason.
-After all, let’s not make things more stressful on ourselves.
+After all, let’s not make things more stressful for ourselves.

 I hope that your spirit is a little lighter after reading this!

-The next step after curing your wedding planning blues is to just remember to rinse and repeat if necessary.
+The next step after curing your wedding planning blues is to remember to rinse and repeat if necessary.
 Sometimes the planning process gets us down.
-Remember to return to these steps or as I always say create your own!
+Remember to return to these steps or, as I always say, create your own!

-Don’t forget to check our blog next week for some more helpful wedding planning and stress reducing content.
+Don’t forget to check our blog next week for more helpful wedding planning and stress-reducing content.